wp-plugins/rosetta-free/readme.txt

 == Description ==

-Rosetta plugin for WordPress is designed to give the user a simple and effective way to make a multilanguage website.
+Rosetta plugin for WordPress is designed to give the user a simple and effective way to make a multilingual website.
-It makes possible to easily produce and manage with the multilanguage content.
+It makes it possible to easily produce and manage multilingual content.

 This free version of Rosetta plugin has some limitations.

 Here is a quick overview of free version features:

-1. Multilanguage from the box - everything required already included
+1. Multi-language from the box - everything required already included
 2. Quick and simple configuration.
-3. Host versatility - use pre-configured host names or form automatic URLs.
+3. Host versatility - use preconfigured host names or form automatic URLs.
-4. Multilanguage post content editing via tabs in post edit WordPress section
+4. Multilingual post content editing via tabs in post edit WordPress section
 5. Website title, description and menu localization
 6. Language switching widget
 7. Plugin localization support